Frequently Asked Questions.

 To return to your original question, expecting to identify mental health disorders accurately and cheaply with a single screener is generally unrealistic.
 Identifying high-risk cases with the likes of the SDQ is realistic, but characterising the type (or types) of disorder will generally require a more detailed supplementary assessment such as the DAWBA.
 Such a stepped approach is affordable in the UK - what is not affordable is to blight children's lives unnecessarily, costing more in the long-run.
 The fact that we commonly do so is a sad reflection of the low priority of mental health (despite fine but empty promises to the contrary)!

-However, symptoms are not the same as functional impairment or even distress - and if it is critical to you remit that you measure impairment and distress directly, we suggest that you use the SDQ along with its very brief impact supplement Attachment
+However, symptoms are not the same as functional impairment or even distress - and if it is critical to your remit that you measure impairment and distress directly, we suggest that you use the SDQ along with its very brief impact supplement attachment.

 One option is to ignore this dimensionality and draw an arbitrary line in the sand - and this, to be honest, is what many SDQ users opt to do, and they mostly seem happy with the simplification.